mathiasbockwoldt/RPGmusicbox/readme.md

 Supported media files
 ---------------------

 Media support is limited by Pygame.
 Currently, only `ogg` and uncompressed `wav` files are generaly supported.
-Depending on the system, also `mp3` files may be supported for background music but not for sound effects.
+Depending on the system, also `mp3` files may be supported for background music but never for sound effects.

 The XML file